Hari-hariharan/pythonclock/README.md

 Datetime and time modules in python help us to work with the dates and time of the current day when the user is operating python and to manipulate it too.

 Winsound module provides access to the basic sound playing machinery provided by Windows platforms.
 This is useful to generate the sound immediately when a function is called.

+#Adding a Tkinter Tab Control

+To add Tabs Control, We can Use Tkinter Notebook.
+Here we will add four tabs for Clock, Alarm, Remainder, Timer Each.